nstoik/infrastructure/services/netmaker/README.md

     ansible-playbook services/netmaker/netmaker.yaml
     ```

+    This also configures the Cloudflare DNS entries and the firewall reules on DigitalOcean.

 2. The [netmaker_config.yaml](netmaker_config.yaml) playbook configures the Netmaker server.
 To run the playbook, run the following command:

     ```bash